klimov-paul/laravel-example/docs/basic-documenting-project.md

 It is recommended to always use a full qualified name of the class inside PHPDoc, e.g. use `\Illuminate\Support\Collection` instead of simply `Collection`.
-In this way you will avoid unnecessary `use` statements and avoid troubles during refactoring in case you move class across directory strucutre.
+In this way you will avoid unnecessary `use` statements and avoid troubles during refactoring in case you move class across directory structure.

 ### Active Record